andikleen/pmu-tools/README.md

 One of the events (even used by level 1) requires a recent enough kernel that understands its counter constraints.
 3.10+ is safe.

+If you are on SandyBridge E/EP which does not have a detailed model currently it's possible to force normal SandyBridge with "FORCECPU=snb ./toplev.py ..." to get higher levels working.
+However some of the estimated latencies will be wrong and some tree nodes may not work correctly.
+You have been warned.

 ## ucevent uncore monitoring

 Please see the [ucevent documentation] (http://github.com/andikleen/pmu-tools/tree/master/ucevent/#ucevent-uncore-monitoring)